glscene/GLScene/README.md

 # GLScene
-GLScene is an OpenGL-based graphic engine for Delphi and C++ Builder.
-It provides visual components and objects allowing description and rendering 3D scenes
+GLScene is a graphic engine based on OpenGL and VCL components for Delphi and C++ Builder.
+It provides the tools and class library allowing description and rendering 3D scenes